mersdev/mindar-cny/README.md

-# MindAR Web AR Video Player
+# MindAR Chinese New Year AR Experience

-A web-based Augmented Reality (AR) application that plays video content when a specific image target is detected.
+A festive web-based Augmented Reality (AR) application that creates an interactive Chinese New Year experience with AR video content and animated decorations.
 Built with MindAR and A-Frame.

 ## Features

-- Image tracking using MindAR
-- Video playback triggered by image recognition
+- Augmented Reality video playback using MindAR image tracking
+- Festive Chinese New Year decorations and animations
+- Animated greeting text (新年快乐)
-- Mobile-friendly interface
+- Mobile-friendly interface with responsive design
-- Simple play/pause controls
+- Interactive video controls for better user experience

 ## Prerequisites